nseniak/opwatch/doc/reference/channels.md

     + [Slack](#slack)
     + [Remote](#remote)

+## Channel configuration

 Opwatch displays alerts and other messages on *channels*.
-Opwatch supports the following types of channels:

-* The *Console* channel, which prints alerts on the standard output;
-* *[Slack](https://slack.com/)* channels, which displays alerts as messages in Slack;
-* *[Pushover](https://pushover.net/)* channels, which displays alerts as Pushover notifications;
-* *Remote* channels, which send alerts to other Opwatch servers in order to let them display them.

-## Channel configuration

-The Opwatch channels are configured using the following function call:
+To configure the channels used by Opwatch, use the following call:

 ```js
 config.channels(configuration)